sindresorhus/sindresorhus.github.com/data/apps/dato.md

 2. Use Dato for showing the date and the built-in clock for the time.
 3. Only show an icon for Dato.

-I would really appreciate it if you could take a moment to [complain to Apple](https://www.apple.com/feedback/macos.html) that they should bring back the ability to disable the built-in menu bar clock.
+I would appreciate it if you could take a moment to [complain to Apple](https://www.apple.com/feedback/macos.html) that they should bring back the ability to disable the built-in menu bar clock.
 For reference, on macOS 10.15, there's a checkbox called “Show date and time in the menu bar” in “System Preferences › Date & Time › Clock”.
 This checkbox no longer exists on macOS 11 and later.

 I have already [reported it to Apple](https://github.com/feedback-assistant/reports/issues/131), but I have yet to get a reply.